isomerpages/cris-scri/pages/ANAH Masterclass 2025 Terms of Use.md

 <p><strong>A.&nbsp;Introduction</strong>
 </p>
 <p>1.&nbsp;Thank you for visiting the ASEAN Network of Adrenal Hypertension
-(“ANAH”) Masterclass webpage.
+(“ANAH”) Symposium webpage.
 Access to this webpage or any related webpage (henceforth known as “Web Site”) is governed by the terms and conditions stipulated below (“Terms”) unless otherwise stipulated in that page.
 Your access and use of this Web Site constitutes your acceptance and agreement